btf-org/flank/README.md

 # 30 seconds or less

 Flank is a 30-seconds-or-less software microwave for doing simple things quickly.

-It combines the best of modern UI (the browser, the mouse) with the power, speed, and flexibility of the CLI.
+It combines the best of modern UI (the browser, the mouse, affordances) with the power, speed, and flexibility of the CLI.

-Check out the list of things that, IMHO, should take 30 seconds or less:
+Check out the list of things that should take 30 seconds or less:

 <a href="http://www.google.com"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/1/1b/R_logo.svg/1200px-R_logo.svg.png" width=75/></a>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="http://www.google.com"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c3/Python-logo-notext.svg/1200px-Python-logo-notext.svg.png" width=60/></a>